 The collections were enriched with works of art found in locations spread over a vast territory around Izmir in addition to those found in town.
 In particular the museum houses important exhibits from Ephesus (e.g. a statue of Antinous from the Gymnasium of Vedius), Afrodisias and Miletus.

 The Running Athlete (1st century BC or 1st century AD) from Cyme, an ancient port north of Smyrna

 The use of bronze allowed sculptors to make statues with figures in action which were more difficult to make in marble.

 Bronze however was a very precious material and very few ancient bronze statues have not been melted to reuse the metal alloy.
-The "Running Athlete" was found at a small port, where perhaps it was to be shipped to Rome.
+The "Running Athlete" was found at a small port, where perhaps it was to be shipped to Rome (you may wish to see the bronze works of art which were found in a shipwreck at Mahdia in Tunisia).
 The young man is crowned with a flower wreath:

 With the flowers Diagoras has had himself crowned twice, and at the renowned Isthmus four times, in his good fortune, and again and again at Nemea and in rocky Athens.

 Pindar - Olympian Ode VII - For Diagoras of Rhodes - Translation by Diane Arnson Svarlien.

 The garden surrounding the building houses many interesting sarcophagi with a rich decoration.
 One of them (from Ephesus) is shown in a page on Roman funerary practices.
 They generally belong to the IInd century AD, a period of great prosperity in this and other regions of the Roman Empire.